How To Setup BYOC Cameras For POE Hub

 Waiting for 30 seconds for camera to boot

-Find the IP address of the camera
+1. Find the IP address of each camera

 -